-What it doesn't have is the wearable tech element.
-The indie CoWatch smartwatch runs Alexa and is now on sale (though Cronologics has recently been acquired by Google) plus Blocks has hinted at running Alexa on its modular smartwatch too.
-This is the next piece of the puzzle for Amazon.
+What it doesn't have is the wearable tech or mobile element.
+The indie CoWatch smartwatch runs Alexa and is now on sale (though Cronologics was acquired by Google last year) plus Blocks has hinted at running Alexa on its modular smartwatch too.
+This could be the next piece of the puzzle for Amazon.

 Brian Eno would approve

 - The connected driverAlexa, AR glasses and self-driving modes, that's what

 - Living with the AirPodsA surprisingly smart set of headphones bring hearables into focus